Mesothelioma Prognosis

 Mesothelioma Prognosis Without Treatment

 Pleural mesothelioma patients only live 4-12 months without treatment, according to Cancer Therapy Advisor.
+Untreated peritoneal mesothelioma patients live for 6-12 months, as a Translational Lung Cancer Research study noted.

 Remission, Recurrence, and Prognosis for Mesothelioma

-Demographic Factors Affecting Prognosis
+Demographic Factors Affecting Mesothelioma Prognosis

 These factors include:

-• Age: A 2023 World Conference on Lung Cancer presentation found that older age was linked to a poorer prognosis.
-Patients 65 or older have a 7.7% 5-year survival rate while those 50 and younger have a 42.1% 5-year survival rate, as noted by the National Cancer Institute SEER program.
+• Age: Patients 65 or older have a 7.7% 5-year survival rate, while those 50 and younger have a 42.1% 5-year survival rate.

 A doctor speaks with an older male patient

-If you or a U.S. veteran you love is fighting mesothelioma, the Mesothelioma Veterans Center can help you find options that might improve your prognosis.
+If you or a U.S. veteran you love is fighting mesothelioma, the Mesothelioma Veterans Center may be able to help you improve your prognosis.

-FAQs About Malignant Mesothelioma Prognosis
+Mesothelioma Prognosis FAQs

 The average prognosis for mesothelioma is 18 months, with 12% of patients still alive 5 years after diagnosis.